-The scene in which Ripley and Dillon talk about temptations in the cafeteria ends on a shot of Dillon, where it originally ended on Ripley.
+The scene in which Ripley and Dillon talk about temptations in the cafeteria ends with a shot of Dillon, where it originally ended on Ripley.

 Cremating the Bodies

-Following Murphy’s death, there is more dialog between Ripley and Clemens about why they had to cremate the bodies.
+Following Murphy’s death, there is more dialogue between Ripley and Clemens about why they had to cremate the bodies.

 Right after the scene where Ripley asks Clemens where the Bishop droid is, there is a scene where Dillon sees Boggs, Rains, and Golic, off on their excursion into the tunnels.
 Dillon tells Golic, “Light a candle for Murphy, will you?”
 Golic replies, “I’ll light a thousand.”
 Then they go off into the tunnel.

 Straight after the previous scene, there is the scene where Andrews and Clemens meet to discuss Ripley.
 It has a completely new beginning, where the theatrical version begins with Andrews threatening Clemens, and ends with Andrews telling Clemens to “sit the hell down.”
 There is additional dialogue here where Clemens Andrews that Ripley was part of a combat team; Andrews eventually just tells Clemens to get out.